Let's assume an adrenal tumor has been confirmed with either blood testing, imaging, or both. Two questions must be answered next:

 Laparoscopic surgical equipment.
 Photo courtesy of Wikipedia Commons.

 As can be seen from the above discussion, adrenalectomy is a high-risk surgery.
 It may not be a good choice for an elderly debilitated patient, especially if the tumor is large or has evidence of spread.
 Further, a 24-hour specialty center is usually needed for this sophisticated procedure and these centers may not be accessible, plus there is a great deal of expense involved in a surgical adventure of this magnitude.
 For these reasons, medical management may be selected as an alternative.

-Trilostane can also be used for functioning adrenal tumors though it will not actually erode adrenal tissue (which could potentially erode the tumor).
+Trilostane can also be used for functioning adrenal tumors though it will not actually diminish adrenal tissue (which could potentially diminish the tumor).
 Trilostane acts by inactivating excess steroid hormones and thereby managing the symptoms of Cushing's disease.
-One would think that this would not be effective since it does not directly affect the tumor, but at least one study showed a comparable survival time to that of patients on lysodren.
+You would think that this would not be effective since it does not directly affect the tumor, but at least one study showed a comparable survival time to that of patients on lysodren.
 As with lysodren, a protocol is needed that is different from those using the same drugs to treat pituitary-dependent Cushing's disease.

 VIN News Service commentaries are opinion pieces presenting insights, personal experiences and/or perspectives on topical issues by members of the veterinary community.
 To submit a commentary for consideration, email firstname.lastname@example.org.